vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 ## ePayment API

-We recommend that all new integrations uise the ePayment API, not the eCom API.
+We recommend that all new integrations use the ePayment API, not the eCom API.

 The
 [ePayment API specification](https://vippsas.github.io/vipps-developer-docs/api/epayment)